US Rep. John Curtis wins Utah GOP primary for Romney’s open seat, while Gov. Spencer Cox also wins

-Utah Gov. Spencer Cox, meanwhile, is likely to win a second term after he beat his primary challenger on Tuesday.

-The 64-year-old Curtis lost the official party nod at the state GOP convention but won as expected Tuesday after he qualified for the primary ballot by gathering signatures.
-That route to victory has become common for more moderate Republicans who do better in primaries when the state’s more muted Republican electorate gets its say.
+A crowd of Curtis supporters gathered at a park in Provo erupted in cheers as the race call came in.
+The congressman hugged his children and grandchildren, many covered head to toe in “John Curtis for U.S. Senate” stickers, between congratulatory phone calls from U.S. Sen. Mike Lee and other Utah officials.

+“Tonight is a night to celebrate, but tomorrow we go back to work,” Curtis told the crowd.
+“Thank you for the best campaign in the history of the world.”

-Curtis is highly favored to win in November over Democratic nominee Caroline Gleich in a state that has not elected a Democrat to the Senate since 1970.
+Curtis will face off in November against Democratic nominee Caroline Gleich in a state that has not elected a Democrat to the Senate since 1970.

+Romney said Utah will be fortunate to have Curtis in the Senate.

+“John Curtis is a man of honor and integrity who cares deeply about our fellow citizens and the future of our country.
+We need more leaders like him,” he posted Tuesday night on the social platform X.

+Gordon Robinson and his wife Lynette Robinson celebrated just down the street from their house in Provo, where Curtis was once their neighbor.
+The couple said they respect his environmental policies and his support for providing military aid to Ukraine as it fends off a Russian invasion.

+“What I like about him is he’s willing to work on the other side and compromise with people,” Gordon Robinson said.
+“But he doesn’t waver on the issues that matter most.”

 Curtis defeated Riverton Mayor Trent Staggs, who was little known outside his Salt Lake City suburb before Trump's endorsement gave him a boost.
-But Trump's support was not enough to beat the more moderate Curtis in Utah, a rare Republican stronghold that has only half-heartedly embraced Trump.
+But Trump's support was not enough.

 The former president’s brash style and comments about refugees and immigrants do not sit well with many members of The Church of Jesus Christ of Latter-day Saints, known widely as the Mormon church, who make up about half of the state’s 3.4 million residents.

 Cox, a moderate Republican who took office in 2021, prevailed in the primary after he was booed earlier this year by GOP convention delegates, who tend to lean farther right.
-Utah’s more muted Republican electorate chose Cox over state Rep. Phil Lyman, a former county commissioner turned state legislator who espoused false claims of election fraud following the 2020 presidential election.
+Cox defeated state Rep. Phil Lyman, a former county commissioner turned state legislator who espoused false claims of election fraud following the 2020 presidential election.

+“Tonight we restored our faith in the Republican party and our faith in the people of Utah.
+They don’t respond to the lies, to the made up conspiracy theories,” he said.

 Cox will face Democratic nominee Brian King, a state representative, in November.
-The Republican incumbent is heavily favored to win in a state that hasn’t had a Democrat in the governor’s office since 1985.
+Utah hasn’t had a Democrat in the governor’s office since 1985.

-Also Tuesday, five Republicans are battling for the open 3rd District U.S. House seat that Curtis is vacating to run for Senate.
+Also Tuesday, state Sen. Mike Kennedy defeated four other Republicans battling for the open 3rd District U.S. House seat that Curtis is vacating to run for Senate.

 In Utah's 2nd District, Trump-backed U.S. Rep. Celeste Maloy is seeking her first full term on Capitol Hill after winning a special election last fall.
 She faces challenger Colby Jenkins, a retired U.S. Army officer and telecommunications specialist, who is endorsed by Romney's counterpart, U.S. Sen. Mike Lee.